Liam-Tomas/Ecommerce-Data-Analysis/README.md

 - **Data Visualization**: Insights are presented using Tableau, creating interactive dashboards and visualizations for effective data communication.

 ## Project Impact
-This project provides valuable insights for eCommerce businesses, enabling them to make data-driven decisions.
+This project provides valuable insights for ecommerce businesses, enabling them to make data-driven decisions.
 It supports targeted marketing efforts, inventory management, and the identification of growth opportunities.
 The interactive Tableau dashboards make it easy for stakeholders to explore and understand the data.

 ## Tools and Technologies Used
 - **SQL** for data querying and manipulation.